 After the Procedure

 After your procedure, you will have clear shields placed over your eyes, and your driver will take you home to rest.
-You will have an appointment the next day with your surgeon at New Vision Laser Center, and most patients can see well enough without glasses to drive themselves to that appointment and return to work that day.
+You will have an appointment the next day with Dr. Vakharia at New Vision Laser Center, and most patients can see well enough without glasses to drive themselves to that appointment and return to work that day.

-Less than 5 percent of patients require an enhancement procedure a few months later to sharpen their vision, and this is included in the initial fee if it is needed; however, more than 95% of LASIK patients are satisfied with the results.
+Less than 5% of patients require an enhancement procedure a few months after surgery to sharpen their vision.
+The enhancement is included in the initial fee if it is needed.
+More than 95% of LASIK patients are satisfied with the results.

 At New Vision Laser Center, we have an VISX Star S4 excimer laser on-site.
 The VISX excimer laser remains the industry leader, and has been used for more LASIK procedures than all other lasers combined.